Britton Douglas is an Associate in the Insurance Coverage and Business Litigation Practice Groups in the Dallas office of Haynes and Boone, LLP

 - Prosecuting bad faith claims and Texas Insurance Code violations related to alleged claims mishandling in complex coverage litigation

-- Prosecuting and defending lawsuits involving claims of fraud, breach of fiduciary duty, tortious interference, breach of contract, among other business dispute
+- Prosecuting and defending lawsuits involving claims of fraud, breach of fiduciary duty, tortious interference, breach of contract, among other business disputes

 - Defending complex professional malpractice claims

-- Counseling clients in connection with the handling of large insurance natural and man-made disasters
+- Counseling clients in connection with the handling of large insurance matters following natural and man-made disasters

 - Counseling clients in connection with insurance and indemnity aspects of major commercial transactions